Smallscript-Corp/vue-web-component-plugin/README.md

 # vue-web-component-plugin
-Use any existing Vue definitions as native WebComponents.
+Use existing Vue definitions as native WebComponents.

 See `examples/`.